epn-vespa/tutorials/surfaces/Aladin_Hips_MOC/Images_Aladin.md

 The HiPS already downloaded in Aladin are listed in the data stack (rightmost column).
 A basic mechanism in Aladin prevents from overplotting HiPS from different planetary bodies (see warning message on top of the data stack area).
 Also notice that data overlapping the current view are coloured in green in the Collections Data tree.

-Global HiPS can be superposed by selecting one (check the box) and setting the slider of the other one.
+Global HiPS can be superposed by selecting one as reference (check the box) and setting the slider of the other one(s).

 • Try this with Mars TES albedo and Mars THEMIS Day IR mosaic HiPS, or with the THEMIS day and night HiPS.
 More than two HiPS can be superposed this way.